 This still life reinterprets Memento Mori, using withered tulip, raw seafood, and a gothic chalice to symbolise transience and decay.
 With no skull in sight, the fading flower becomes a quiet reminder of mortality—inviting reflection on the beauty and fragility of life.

-Qian Li is a London-based still life and fashion photographer whose work explores the interplay between the familiar and the uncanny.
-An Associate of the Royal Photographic Society (ARPS), she draws on a background in advertising to create meticulously composed images that invite viewers to reconsider the everyday objects that surround them.
+Qian Li is a London-based still life photographer and visual artist whose work explores the interplay between the familiar and the uncanny.
+An Associate of the Royal Photographic Society (ARPS), she draws upon symbolism and surrealism to craft meticulously composed images that invite viewers to reconsider the everyday objects surrounding them.